enum

 #![allow(unused)] fn main() { pub enum Color { Red, Green, Blue, } #[unsafe(no_mangle)] pub fn u32_to_color(value: u32) -> Color { match value { 0 => Color::Red, 1 => Color::Green, 2 => Color::Blue, _ => Color::Red, } } #[unsafe(no_mangle)] pub fn simple_enum_match(color: Color) -> u8 { match color { Color::Red => 0, Color::Green => 1, Color::Blue => 2, } } }

-, although the compiler will typically choose the smallest representation possible.
-In this case it is u8
+Since the layout is unstable, there is no fixed size for the enum, although the compiler will typically choose the smallest representation possible.
+In this case it is u8 or i8.

 $ cargo rustc --release --quiet -- -Z print-type-sizes